mgenware/qing/web/qing-frontend-style-guide.md

 Use camelCase for `.ts` files.

-## Bottom margin in block elements.
+## Bottom margin in block elements

 DO NOT add bottom margin to block elements unless you are certain there will be siblings after the element.